 During the administration of Ms. Mary Lenahan (Cawley) from 1981-2002, the program first received the National League for Nursing Accreditation status in 1988.
 Since 2002, under the leadership of Mrs. Mary Beth Pacuska, M.S.N., the program has seen its greatest growth in size and technology.
 In order to again meet the need in a time of crisis, two (2) classes per year are accepted with approximately 100 graduates per year entering the work force.
-In 2008 the Wilkes-Barre Area Vocational Technical School was renamed the Wilkes-Barre Area Career and Tecnical Center.
-In 2009, with the development of additional health career classes the Wilkes-Barre Area Career and Technical Center School of Practical Nursing and Health Careers was named with Mrs. Pacuska as the director.
+In 2008 the Wilkes-Barre Area Vocational Technical School was renamed the Wilkes-Barre Area Career and Technical Center.

 © 2018 Wilkes-Barre Area Career and Technical Center Nursing Program.
 All rights reserved.